kings177/K-Chan/ROADMAP.md

 ROADMAP
 =======

-Kindelia's development will follow a 4-phases roadmap.
+K-Chan's development will follow a 4-phases roadmap.

 Prelude: client development
 ---------------------------

 ### Jan 2022 - Jul 2022

-Kindelia's paper and client prototype will be developed, including:
+K-Chan's paper and client prototype will be developed, including:

 - A Proof-of-Work network, for consensus.